LaMonte Wade Jr Player Props: Giants vs. Marlins

-The San Francisco Giants and LaMonte Wade Jr, who went 0-for-0 last time out, battle Edward Cabrera and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+LaMonte Wade Jr -- hitting .227 with a double, a home run, eight walks and two RBI in his past 10 games -- will be in action for the San Francisco Giants versus the Miami Marlins, with Trevor Rogers on the mound, on April 19 at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-0) against the Marlins.
+In his previous game he had a hitless performance (0-for-3) against the Marlins.

 LaMonte Wade Jr Game Info & Props vs. the Marlins